Supporting Breast Cancer Patients with Pneumatic Compression Therapy

 What this means for patients: Consistent use of a compression pump may help prevent swelling from returning or worsening over time.

-More recent research has provided visual confirmation of how pneumatic compression works inside the body.
-A 2025 study used advanced imaging techniques to observe lymphatic fluid movement in patients with breast cancer–related lymphedema during a single pneumatic compression session.
+Recent research has provided visual confirmation of how pneumatic compression works within the body.
+A 2025 study used advanced imaging techniques to observe lymphatic fluid movement in patients during a single pneumatic compression session.

 Researchers found that pneumatic compression: